7 Diet and Fitness Apps That Make Us Healthier People

 From full gym routines to quick at-home ab workouts, FitStar Personal Trainer has whatever you want.
 Like with actual personal training, you start with a fitness test to begin at a level that's right for you, and after each workout, the app asks you questions to help tailor the next workout to better suit your needs.
 Complete with instructional videos and audio tracks, it really is a personal trainer in your pocket.

 Navigate the grocery store aisles with ease.
-Simply scan a food’s barcode to receive the nutritional information and the fine print you would otherwise miss (e.g., additives, preservatives, and no-no ingredients like high-fructose corn syrup).
-Scan something that’s not such a good choice, and Fooducate will provide some healthier alternatives.
-And for produce and other non-barcoded items, just type them in and the app will deliver all the pros and cons, plus a quick reference letter grade from A to D-.
-It’ll also look out for and alert you to allergens, if you so need.
+Simply scan an item bar code to receive the nutritional information and the fine print you would otherwise miss (e.g., additives, preservatives, and no-no ingredients like high-fructose corn syrup).
+Scan something that's not such a good choice, and Fooducate will provide some healthier alternatives.
+And for produce and other items without bar codes, just type them in, and the app will deliver all the pros and cons plus a quick-reference letter grade from A to D-.
+It'll also look out for and alert you to allergens if necessary.

 This app makes it easy to eat out without undoing your diet.
-Find local restaurants in your area (you can filter by cuisine and type of dish), enter your dietary preference and restrictions (e.g., low fat, low calorie, gluten free, heart healthy, Atkins, Paleo, etc.), and this will do the rest.
-It’ll note the healthiest choices on the menu, break down all of the nutritional information, and suggest modifications to make your order even better.
+Find local restaurants in your area (you can filter by cuisine and type of dish), enter your dietary preferences and restrictions (e.g., low-fat, low-calorie, gluten-free, heart-healthy, Atkins, Paleo, etc.), and the app will do the rest.
+It'll note the healthiest choices on the menu, break down all the nutritional information, and suggest modifications to make your order even better.